Discover Leicester Square

 Want to know more about what’s on in Leicester Square and Piccadilly Circus?

-Everyone can share a bench in the heart of Leicester Square with their favourite hapless hero as part of the Scenes in the Square trail.
+Get ready to settle down in Leicester Square with everyone’s favourite bear as part of the Scenes in the Square trail.

 This playful statue depicts Michael Bond’s beloved creation, Paddington, enjoying his favourite food: marmalade sandwiches.